-Option/parameter 125 (126 if fuel 2) to 1
+Option/ parameter 125 (126 if fuel 2) to 1 Option/ parameter 128 to 0 Option/ parameter 156 to 1

 Note: Please refer to page 3 for full list of VPS options/parameters.

 Note: During VPS, the input on terminal 82 should be on during the VPS air proving and gas proving phases, and at all other VPS phases, the input to terminal 82 should be off.
 The pressure detected is the static line pressure, so the pressure switch should be set at a value just below this line pressure.
 When the burner is firing, terminal 82 is not checked.